-- To establish and administer the National Geodetic Control Network - To specify the standards of accuracy for cadastral, geodetic and topographic surveys - To receive, approve and maintain, casdastral surveying records so as to facilitate the production of cadastral survey plans and maps and to serve as a comprehensive base for integration of land information. - To receive, store, reproduce and distribute, topographic, cadastral and derived maps, remote sensed data, aerial photographs and other survey and mapping documents.
+- To establish and administer the National Geodetic Control Network - To specify the standards of accuracy for cadastral, geodetic and topographic surveys - To receive, approve and maintain, cadastral surveying records so as to facilitate the production of cadastral survey plans and maps and to serve as a comprehensive base for integration of land information. - To receive, store, reproduce and distribute, topographic, cadastral and derived maps, remote sensed data, aerial photographs and other survey and mapping documents.

 During early 1900's the department had established Geodetic triangulation network and after that the entire island was mapped using plane table method at the scale of one inch to one mile.
 This map series popularly known as "One Inch Maps" consist of 72 sheets to cover the entire Island.
 During the period 1980 - 1997 the department has produced 1: 50,000 Topographical maps for the entire island by combining these one inch maps and aerial photographs.
 The department is engaged in producing 1:10,000 map series using photogrammetric methods and high resolution satellite images.
-Out of 1834 sheets 1193 sheets were completed.
+Out of 1834 sheets 1368 sheets were completed.

 Sri Lanka was completely Aerial photographed at the scale of 1: 40,000 in 1956 by a foreign company.
 Subsequently using departmental air craft, country has been photographed again at the scale of 1:10,000 (coverage 5%), 1: 20,000 (coverage 100%) & 1: 40,000 (coverage 70%).
-For aerial photography and phorogrammerric data capturing the department uses Cessna air craft, 'WILD RC2O aerial camera, nine analogue plotters with digital encoders, two analytical plotters and eight digital photogrammetric workstations.
+For aerial photography and photogrammetric data capturing the department uses Cessna air craft, 'WILD RC2O aerial camera, nine analogue plotters with digital encoders, two analytical plotters and eight digital photogrammetric workstations.
 Since 1999, the department has introduced Geodetic type Global Positioning System (GPS) receivers to determine the co-ordinate values of the ground control points.
 During 1980's with the assistance of Sri Lanka /Swiss Remote Sensing project, department has acquired SPOT, LANDSAT (MSS & TM), IRS satellite imagery and image processing software for mapping activities.
+Recently we have completed the color photography of the Northern Province under the JICA project of "Digital topographic Mapping project of Northern Region".
+We have completed 100 sheets of 1:10,000 under this project and the balance work is in progress according to the priorities areas.